Gwyneth Paltrow Publishes Explicit Guide To Anal Sex On Her Goop Website

 Joannides pointed out, for instance, that physical trauma could easily result from anal sex because the “anus isn’t designed to have a penis thrust up it.”
 He also noted that people who practice anal sex are more likely to have STDs.

-Women in particular are very susceptible to contracting HIV from anal sex.
+Women, in particular, are very susceptible to contracting HIV from anal sex.

 “Understand that the way you see anal sex portrayed in porn is about as real as how they drive cars in Fast and the Furious,” the expert said.